facebookresearch/habitat-lab/examples/siro_sandbox/VR_HITL.md

 HITL evaluation can be driven from VR.
 In this mode, the HITL app acts as a server that can be remotely accessed by a client.

 As it stands, the VR integration can only be used with the `pick_throw_vr` app state.
-In this mode, the user controls a human avatar that can interact with policy-driven Spot robot.
+In this mode, the user controls a human avatar that can interact with a policy-driven Spot robot.

 This document explains how to set up and troubleshoot the VR integration.